Sukanya Samriddhi Yojana Guide 2026

 Adjusting for inflation

-Rs 71 lakh in 2026 is not the same as Rs 71 lakh in 21 years.
+Rs 71 lakh in 2026 won't buy what Rs 71 lakh buys in 21 years.
 Use the Inflation Calculator to convert that corpus to today's purchasing power.
-At India's historical consumer price inflation of around 5–6%, Rs 71 lakh received in 2047 has roughly the purchasing power of Rs 24–28 lakh today.
-This is still significant, but it underscores why supplementing SSY with equity investments through a SIP can meaningfully increase your daughter's real wealth.
+At India's historical consumer price inflation of around 5-6%, Rs 71 lakh received in 2047 has roughly the purchasing power of Rs 24-28 lakh today.
+That's still significant, and it's part of why supplementing SSY with equity investments through a SIP can meaningfully increase your daughter's real wealth.

 What if you cannot deposit Rs 1.5 lakh?